Bona-B/Hello-World/README.md

 ![headshot](94061fad7a9fdbbbe77953ab07da4b93.jpg)
 # A Little Insight About Bona-B
 Hello!
-Am Bona-B, am an average from from somewhere in this world
+Am Bona-B, am an average guy from somewhere in this world
 ## My Profession
 Am a student, studying pharmacy in UNN
 ## My Hobbies